tgvoskuilen/dropletFoam/utilities/chemistrySets/README.md

         }
      ```

-5. Recompile using the following steps
+5. Recompile using the following steps:
   1. Go up to the `reactionThermo` folder and run `wclean`, `rmdepall`,
      then `wmake libso` to recompile the library.
 (There are always a load of
      warnings from `chemkinLexer.L` about old-style casts.
 You can ignore those.)

   2. Go to the `applications/utilities/thermophysical/chemkinToFoam` folder
-     and recompile with �wmake�
+     and recompile with `wmake`